StephenG453/heroku-automation/readME.md

 ## Improvements
 1. Integrate Jenkins plugins (like Test Results Analyzer) for a simple reporting layout within your CI/CD pipeline
 2. Massive automation coverage can be achieved by using Data-Driven-Testing.
-That is easy to implement here
+An example can be found with the method on line 75 inside E2EBoundaryCases class

 ### Project Setup in IntelliJ:
 1. Use IntelliJ 2018.X